devonorourke/guano/SEANsup/README.md

 Output file from Part 4 in the AMPtk pipeline (see **sean_amptk_pipeline.ipynb** ); contains a matrix of binary presence/absence of a given OTU for each sample.
 The file serves as the input for generating the **BOLDonly.df.csv** file (and derivatives) - see **otu_analysis.R** for details.

 **sean.otus.taxonomy.fa**
 The fasta file of all uniquely clustered OTUs in the dataset.
 A useful file to perform secondary alignments against non-BOLD databases for both confirmation of existing taxonomic classifications as well as corrections or improvements when lacking in our current BOLD-dependent calls.

+**taxifying_blastout.R**
+R script which takes a fasta file of unknown taxonomic classification and assigns identity using Genbanks 'nr' database.